tindyc/valentime/README.md

 * Images not showing on deployed site

-Images were not showing on the food and drinks page initially at deployment.File paths were fixed, images were then visble on deplyoed site.
+Images were not showing on the food and drinks page initially at deployment.
+File paths were fixed, images were then visble on deployed site.

 ### Known Bugs